Categories

 Seventy years ago today, Pauline Kombol bore her second son.
 Twelve months earlier, she buried her first daughter.
 Paula Jean lived for but two days.
 Paula’s father, Jack was sad.
 Pauline was devastated.

-Paula Jean’s gravestone is in the Enumclaw cemetery about 50 feet from her parents.
+Paula Jean’s gravestone is in the Enumclaw cemetery 50 feet from her parents.

 Just over a year later, the Kombol family gathered at Lake Retreat for their annual Fourth of July picnic.
 By late afternoon, Pauline’s father-in-law, Papa Tony Kombol had indigestion that he blamed on the baked beans.
 The next day after hearing Pauline had her baby, Tony, in his distinct Croatian accent said, “It must have been the beans.”